 In addition to controls on user access, zero trust also requires strict controls on device access.
 Zero trust systems need to monitor how many different devices are trying to access their network and ensure that every device is authorized.
 This further minimizes the attack surface of the network.

-Up until now, zero trust required detailed implementation by security engineers, focusing on the core principles and technologies listed above.
+Up until recently, zero trust required detailed implementation by security engineers, focusing on the core principles and technologies listed above.
 But thanks to the introduction of Cloudflare Access, any organization can now quickly and easily implement a zero-trust security system on their network.
+Additionally, Cloudflare Magic WAN allows enterprises to use a cloud-based wide area network (WAN) with zero trust capabilities built in.